 Building Competent Development Professionals

 The core philosophy of SeSTA's Human Resource Development Unit is to ensure recruitment of young and educated people with empathy and the urge to effect positive changes in the lives of others.
-SeSTa believes that caring and capable people are crucial to the process of social development in our country more than material resources.
-These handpicked people are then nurtured and placed in grassroots projects.
+SeSTA believes that caring and capable people are crucial to the process of social development in our country more than material resources.
+These handpicked people are then nurtured and placed in grassroot projects.

 There is little societal focus on the issues faced by rural people.
 Not to mention, these rural spaces are still perceived as backwards and transient.
 Even today, there remains a huge deficit in the availability of quality human resources to work in the villages, along with the communities.

-To bridge this gap, SeSTA has designed the Executive Traineeship Programme (ETP) to recruit and groom 10 Executive Trainees every year, recruited through a systematic process from various institutions, into development professionals through praxis method under the guidance of experienced mentors.
+To bridge this gap, SeSTA has designed the Executive Traineeship Programme (ETP) to recruit and groom 10 Executive Trainees every year, recruited through a systematic process from various institutions and groomed into development professionals through praxis method under the guidance of experienced mentors.
 There is no such programme in the development sector of North East India that meets this need.

 This would not only offer a cohort of trained professionals to the development sector of the North East regions every year but also enrich the sector with a new set of professionals who will fulfill the bottom-up version of the Indian developmental dream.

 "The most important thing I learnt at SeSTA is to question everything I encounter with.
 The constant expectation to do well has instilled values of diligence and determination in me.
 The training programmes, workshops and exposure trips have allowed me to explore the unexplored in me.
 I have changed and now I know, "I can change".
 I have become a better human.
 And, it was possible because the best about SeSTA federation is its people-the people you work with and the people you work for."